mpavel/auto-time-entry/README.md

 6. Open the UI.Vision RPA Chrome Extension and paste the JSON macro
 7. Run the Macro to fill in the timesheets automatically

+*IMPORTANT*
+Please note that SPortal requires manual interactions:
+1. After the date is inserted, you must click the "Display" button manually
+2. After the time is filled in, you can select "Present" or "Working from remote workplace" in the dropdown, and you must click the "Save" button manually

 ## Supported Time Tracking Software

 * [Harvest](https://getharvest.com)